 Buck Hill Management Area - Burrillville, RI

-Buck Hill is 1,777 acres, primarily forest land with some wetland area and agricultural land.
-The Department of Fish and Wildlife maintains a wildlife marsh, which serves to attract waterfowl, furbearers such as muskrat, and other wetland dependent birds.
-Make sure to wear orange from October through the end of February (because that’s hunting season).
+Buck Hill features 1,777 acres of primarily forest land with some wetland area and agricultural land.
+The Department of Fish and Wildlife maintains a wildlife marsh, which serves to attract waterfowl, furbearers such as muskrat, and other wetland-dependent birds.
+Make sure to wear blaze orange during hunting season between October through the end of February.

 Diamond Hill Park - Cumberland, RI